MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ### Uninstall `azd`

-Once you've installed the MSI versions, using the uninstall script to remove `azd` will leave some items behind on the machine. **Instead, for version 0.5.0-beta.1 and later:**
+Using the uninstall script to remove `azd` leaves some items behind on the machine. **Instead, for version 0.5.0-beta.1 and later:**

 1. Search for **Add or remove programs** in Windows.